hecarson/linectf-2024-writeups/haki-tako-game/README.md

 ## Initial analysis

+We are given `challenge_server.py` and `crypto.py`.
 Reading the provided code, we can see that when we connect to the server,

 1. A new random 256-byte PIN and 32-byte AES key are generated,
 2. The PIN is put inside a string `b'Your authentication code is..' + pin + b'.
 Do not tell anyone and you should keep it secret!'`,